THINKING ABOUT BECOMING A DOG OWNER?

 service dog trainers local dog trainers school for dog trainers

 “Reliability off lead should always be the most significant criterion when evaluating and comparing training methods.”
-(Bill Koehler 1990).
+(William Koehler 1990).